Cassius

 But in ourselves, that we are underlings."

-(Act 1, Scene 2) - The Outcome: Dies by his own sword at Philippi, on his birthday, having ordered his slave Pindarus to strike him down with the same weapon he used on Caesar — an end whose symmetry he names in his last words: "Caesar, thou art revenged, even with the sword that killed thee."
+(Act 1, Scene 2) - The Outcome: Dies by his own sword at Philippi, on his birthday, ordering his slave Pindarus to strike him with the same weapon he used on Caesar – a symmetry he names in his last words: "Caesar, thou art revenged, even with the sword that killed thee."

 The Architect of the Conspiracy

-Cassius's first major scene is one of Shakespeare's most-studied demonstrations of political seduction.
-Brutus and Cassius are watching Caesar offstage at the Lupercal celebrations; Cassius has Brutus alone for the first time in many days; and the speech he gives — by turns flattering, mocking, philosophical, and personal — is the moment the conspiracy is born.
+Cassius's first big scene is one of Shakespeare's clearest studies of political seduction.
+He and Brutus are watching the Lupercal offstage; Cassius has his friend alone for the first time in days; and the speech he builds – flattering, mocking, philosophical, and personal by turns – is the moment the conspiracy is born.

 Original